verovaleros/bluedriving/README.md

 - Lookup services on each device.
 - Use threads to speed up the process.
 - Stores everything in a sqlite database.
 - Has a stand-alone python web server that implements an API.
-It can be started from the bludriving.py tool or using the bluedrivingWebServer.py tool.
+It can be started by the bludriving.py tool or by using the bluedrivingWebServer.py tool.
 - Has sounds for:
  -- GPS signal activation.
  -- New device found.
  -- Old device found.
+ -- System Running and no GPS.
+ -- System Running and GPS.
  -- Sound for devices with the sound alarm setted.
-- Implement alarm notifications for the bluetooth devices that you want: Play a sound, Read the bluetooth name with festival or send an email with the device information.
+- Implements alarm notifications for the bluetooth devices that you want:
+ -- Play a sound
+ -- Read the bluetooth name with festival
+ -- Send an Email with the device information.
-- You can manually specify the GPS coordinates, so you can have the map functionality without having a GPS.
+- You can manually specify the GPS coordinates, so you can have the GPS and location functionality without having a GPS.
+This is very usefull is you are not moving but want to record the position.
-- Interactive keys (key+Enter) to :
+- Interactive keys while running (key+Enter) to :
  -- a (activate or deactivate alarms)
  -- s (activate or deactivate sounds)
  -- l (activate or deactivate lookup devices)